-The Agency has also been named a real party in interest in three actions filed against Ana Matosantos, California Department of Finance.
+The Agency has been named a real party in interest in an action filed against Ana Matosantos, California Department of Finance, and in an action filed against Michael Cohen.
 The actions challenge various aspects of the wind-down of redevelopment agency affairs under AB 1484.
 The Agency may be exposed to a portion of the liability for attorneys' fees in the event the Petitioners prevail in the action.
 No estimates of liability or conclusions have been or can be reached relative to the impact of this action; however, there can be no assurance that this matter will not adversely affect the Agency's financial position.

-15. DEFICIT FUND BALANCE
+14. DEFICIT FUND BALANCE

-At June 30, 2013, the Green Valley Flood Control fund reported a deficit fund balance of \$52,735.
+At June 30, 2014, the Green Valley Flood Control fund reported a deficit fund balance of \$7,384.